pmndrs/react-three-fiber/readme.md

 # Canvas

 The `Canvas` object is your portal into Threejs.
 It renders Threejs elements, _not DOM elements_!
+It stretches to 100% of the next relative/absolute parent-container.
+Make sure your canvas is given space to show contents!

 ```jsx
 <Canvas